LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    Sets the raw content and headers for the response.
 It then optionally aborts, ending the request and delivering the data to the client.
 This method replaces all existing headers with new :mailheader:`MIME-Version`, :mailheader:`Content-Type`, :mailheader:`Content-Disposition` and :mailheader:`Content-Length` headers.

-   The first parameter ``data`` can be any object which supports `trait_each_sub`.
+   The first parameter ("data") can be any object which supports `trait_each_sub`.
 This includes objects such as string, bytes and file.
-The second parameter ``name`` is optional, but if given it will trigger the addition of a ``"filename="`` element to the :mailheader:`Content-Disposition` header.
+The second parameter ("name") is optional, but if given it will trigger the addition of a "filename=" element to the :mailheader:`Content-Disposition` header.
 This controls the file name that the user agent will use to save a downloaded file.

    The subsequent keyword parameters control the following:

    :param string -type:
       Indicates the value for the :mailheader:`Content-Type` header.
-If this is not specified and ``-skipProbe`` is not set to ``false``, then the incoming data will be lightly probed to determine what type of data it is.
+If this is not specified and ``-skipProbe`` is not set to "false", then the incoming data will be lightly probed to determine what type of data it is.
 The following data types are automatically recognized: GIF, PDF, PNG, JPEG.
       Unrecognized data types are set to have the :mimetype:`application/octet-stream` content type.
    :param string -disposition:
       Indicates the value for the :mailheader:`Content-Disposition` header.
-This value defaults to ``'attachment'``.
-The other possible value is ``'inline'``.
+This value defaults to "attachment".
+The other possible value is "inline".
    :param string -charset:
-      If given, this string will be appended to the :mailheader:`Content-Type` header as a ``";charset="`` component.
+      If given, this string will be appended to the :mailheader:`Content-Type` header as a ";charset=" component.
    :param boolean -skipProbe:
-      Defaults to ``false``.
-If set to ``true``, no content type probe will occur.
+      Defaults to "false".
+If set to "true", no content type probe will occur.
    :param boolean -noAbort:
-      Defaults to ``false``.
+      Defaults to "false".
 This means that `sendFile` will abort by default after the data is delivered to the client.
-Set this parameter to ``true`` in order to prevent the abort.
+Set this parameter to "true" in order to prevent the abort.
    :param integer -chunkSize:
       Sets the size of the buffer with which the data is read and sent to the client.
 This mainly has a benefit when sending physical file data as it controls the memory usage.
-This value defaults to ``65535``, the result of the `fcgi_bodyChunkSize` method.
+This value defaults to "65535", the result of the `fcgi_bodyChunkSize` method.
    :param -monitor:
       An object can be given to monitor the send process.
 Whatever object is